wanghmin/wanghmin2.github.io/content/publication/wang-2010-mri/index.md

   with other constraint-based techniques, our isotropic multi-resolution strain-limiting method is straightforward to implement, efficient to use, and applicable to a wide range of shell and solid materials.
+summary: In this paper we describe a fast strain-limiting method that allows stiff, incompliant materials to be simulated efficiently.
+This method acts on the strain tensors in a coordinate-invariant fashion allowing isotropic behavior.

 tags:
 - strain limiting
 - multi-resolution